ZChipman/Airline_Satisfaction_Analysis/README.md

 Airline_Satisfaction_Survey.xslx: The Excel sheet containing the data used in this project.

 Attributes.docx: Explains the meaning of each column in the Excel file.

+## Technical Requirements:

+Any application running R (like R Studio) should be able to replicate this project.
+If there are any instances of deprecated code when using more recent versions of R, feel free to let me know.